 In July 2012, the Company adopted minimum stock ownership guidelines for its executive officers and Directors under which each Director who had served on the Board of Directors for at least five years was expected to own Common Stock with a value of at least four times the annual cash retainer for Directors.
 In July 2014, the Company increased the minimum stock ownership guidelines for its Directors from four times to five times the annual cash retainer for Directors.
 Directors are expected to achieve targets within five years of the date of such Director's initial appointment as a Director.
-Each of the Company's Directors meets the minimum stock ownership guidelines.
+Each of the Company's Directors meets the minimum stock ownership guidelines or is within the grace period provided by the stock ownership guidelines to achieve compliance.